 The staff at the Henry Hornblower II Visitor Center welcome you to Plimoth Plantation.
-Purchase tickets or membership here, then view the orientation film produced for Plimoth Plantation by the History Channel.
+Purchase tickets or membership here, then step into our theater to view our orientation film.
 This prepares you for the unique experience of visiting our outdoor living history sites, which tell the compelling story of the Pilgrims and the Native Wampanoag people.

 The Visitor Center houses our Museum Shops that offer a range of products from one-of a-kind Native art and jewelry, to children's toys and books, specialty foods and an array of items made in New England.

 Our quick-service restaurant, Plentiful Café, features menu items adapted from both the Colonial English and Native cultures, as well as the more familiar modern snacks and meals to please diners of all ages and palates.
 Enjoy your meal in our spacious dining room, or when weather permits, take your food outside to the courtyard, or have a picnic on the lawn that overlooks a beautiful view of the Eel River and Cape Cod Bay.

 Designed by architect Graham Gund, the Hornblower Visitor Center is also available for functions.
 It’s the perfect setting for your wedding, party or conference.
 Classrooms on the second floor accommodate education programs, workshops, business meetings and dining for small groups.
 In our theaters we show first-run, independent and foreign films daily in late afternoon and evening.